 Brunswick Islands Birding

 Eight sites along the North Carolina Birding Trail are located in the Brunswick Islands.
 The Brunswick Islands' location along the coast of Southeastern North Carolina and its varied ecosystems make it a natural haven for hundreds of species of birds.
-Over 330 species have been spotted in Brunswick County.
+350 bird species have been spotted in Brunswick County.
 Listed below are the NC Birding Trail sites located in the county and the species of special interest specific to each one.
 Click here to view our short YouTube video on birding in NC's Brunswick Islands.

 Please note that many shore birds nest in the sand on the beach.
 They tend to blend in so they can be hard to see, especially the babies.
 Nesting season runs from April through August, so when visiting the beach be sure to use only designated beach accesses through the dunes and avoid marked nesting areas.